-In addition, both GHSA and its members are quoted in major national and local media outlets.
+In addition, both GHSA and its members are quoted in major national, regional and local media outlets.
 Select clippings from the past year are posted in the Media Coverage section below.
-An archive of media coverage dating back to 2016 can be found here.
+An archive of media coverage dating back to 2017 can be found here.

 Receive News from GHSA

 Get the latest updates from GHSA delivered directly to your inbox!
 Sign up here to receive information on GHSA activities, research, events and more.